Heat Map in Power BI

 Yes.
 Either get it from the marketplace or use any file from the system.

 If you are using the marketplace heat map, click on the icon.
-And then, add geographic data (State, City, Country, Postal Code) to the Location ID and Numeric Measure to the values section.
+Then, add geographic data (State, City, Country, Postal Code) to the Location ID and Numeric Measure to the values section.
 You have an option for the Latitudes.

 If converting a standard table to a heat map, use the conditional formatting option of the measure value.